Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 From Mkomazi you can reach Simba Farm, around Kiliminjaro, in about 5 hours.
 The Farm is very beautiful, they offer rooms, camping, and a swimming pool.
 The food is amazing, all locally produced on the farm, we suggest treating yourself to at least one dinner.

-From the farm, you can visit the Enduimet Wildlife Park, the road that leads to the entrance of the park is around Kilimanjaro, very fascinating even tho in our experience it was cloudy and we have never seen the mountain…
+From the farm, you can visit the Enduimet Wildlife Park, the road that leads to the entrance of the park is around Kilimanjaro, very fascinating even tho in our experience it was cloudy and we had never seen the mountain…

 The Park is managed by the local Masaai People, it is home to the biggest and oldest elephants in East Africa.
 There are no predators in the park, so the old elephants decide to retire in this peaceful place, south of the Amboseli National Park in Kenya.

 There is no fence or border so be careful not to end up in Kenya by mistake.
 A local guide showed us a tree and told us that that was the border.
-The fascinating thing about Enduimet is that Masaai people live there, so you’ll see shepards alongside giraffes.
+The fascinating thing about Enduimet is that Masaai people live there, so you’ll see shepherds alongside giraffes.
 It is really off the beaten path, not many tourists go here but it was one of our favorite spots around Kilimanjaro.

 Arusha – Wildlife, Mount Meru, Cultural Heritage Centre